I2PC/Flexutils-Toolkit/README.rst

 Installation
 ==========================

-The Flexutils-Tensorflow toolkit relies on Conda and Pip for its correct installation.
+The Flexutils-Toolkit relies on Conda and Pip for its correct installation.

 Before installing, Conda must be set in the PATH variable so it can be discovered during the installation.
 Once this requirement is met, the package can be either installed with ``pip install -e git+https://github.com/DavidHerreros/Scipionn-Toolkit.git@master#egg=scipionn-toolkit`` or with ``pip install -e path/to/cloned/scipionn-toolkit`` after cloning this repository.